wdzeng/chrome-extension/README.md

 - `extension-id`: the id of your extension; can be referred from the url of your extension page on the Web Store.
 - `zip-path`: path to the zip file built in the previous steps.
+May include a glob pattern (only one file must match)
 - `tester-only`: (boolean) `true` indicates publishing to testers only; default to `false`.
 - `upload-only`: (boolean) `true` indicates this extension will be uploaded without publishing (you'll have to publish it manually); default to `false`.